 Established in 1982 by Edward B. Diethrich, MD, the Arizona Heart Foundation School of Cardiac Ultrasound was one of the premier programs in the United States dedicated to the development of tomorrow’s sonographers.
 The program has evolved to include the ever-changing field of vascular sonography and is now known as the School of Cardiac & Vascular Ultrasound.

 The comprehensive 12-month programs are offered once a year and include classroom instruction, extensive hands-on scanning experience and clinical rotations.
 The programs are designed for individuals currently working in the field of ultrasound or who are considering entering the profession.

 Jason Kendrick, BA, RDCS (AE), RVT, has joined us as our cardiac instructor and director of program development.

 Our faculty’s expertise, coupled with small class sizes, not only prepares our students for the national registry exams but also results in graduates with a discernible difference.
 More than 500 highly-qualified sonographers have graduated from the program.
 Our graduates provide quality patient care, possess leadership positions in their profession, and dedicate themselves as life-long learners.

 The School has earned a strong reputation as a leader in cardiac ultrasound training for over 35 years and is licensed by the State of Arizona State Board for Private Postsecondary Education.
-The program is designed to meet and exceed the minimum clock hour requirements as recommended by Cardiovascular Credentialing International (CCI).
+The program is designed to meet and exceed the minimum clinical clock hour requirements as recommended by Cardiovascular Credentialing International (CCI).